UrieLara/urielara/README.md

-## Hello! ✌️ I'm Uriel Lara
+## Hello! 👋 I'm Uriel Lara
-Mechatronics & Sistem Computer Engineer
+_Mechatronics & System Computer Engineer._

-I am proficient in JavaScript, HTML, and CSS.\
+💻 With expertise in C#, JavaScript, HTML, and CSS, I enjoy building web pages.

+🎮 Currently pursuing a Technical Degree in Video Game Development, where I blend my passion for **programming** and **gaming** to create immersive digital experiences.

-💻 I am currently learning ASP.NET as a hobby, driven by my enjoyment of C# and SQL databases.
+🚀 Occasionally exploring ASP.NET as a hobby, expanding my skills beyond development.

-🎮 I am also interested in video game programming, particularly with Unity.
+Always eager to learn and code! ✨

-~ I enjoy programming as much as coffee ☕ ~
+~ A good coffee always accompanies my lines of code ☕ ~

 <!--
 **UrieLara/urielara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.